Skalierbares ID-basiertes Routing

 Description

-Due to their overhead, classical routing protocols only work in networks up to a certain size (e.g. a few hundred routers or networks).
-Future network infrastructures, however, will also contain many virtual components, so that scalability requirements of several 10000 to 100000 nodes exist here.
-A corresponding approach named KIRA has been developed at the institute, which, however, is to be further investigated, extended and improved.
-The routing protocol is intended to be used in the control plane of future 6G networks.
+Due to their overhead, classic routing protocols only work in networks up to a certain size (e.g. a few hundred routers or networks).
+However, future network infrastructures will also contain many virtual components, so that scalability requirements of several 10,000 to 10,000 nodes exist.
+A corresponding procedure called KIRA has been developed at the institute, but this is to be further investigated, expanded and improved.
+The protocol is to form the basis for the self-organizing control level of future networks (e.g., 6th Generation mobile networks).

-• Investigation of mobile ad-hoc or mesh networks
+• Investigation of the behavior in mobile ad-hoc and mesh networks

-Accordingly, for bachelor theses only parts of the previously mentioned aspects are investigated.
-An implementation of the routing protocol is already implemented in an OMNeT++-based simulator and would have to be extended accordingly.
-Using the simulator, investigations of scalability and overhead, stability, robustness, etc. can be carried out relatively easily.
+For bachelor theses, only parts of the aforementioned aspects are examined accordingly.
+An implementation of the routing protocol has already been implemented in an OMNeT++-based simulator and would have to be extended accordingly.
+Using the simulator, investigations into scalability and overhead, stability, robustness, etc. can be carried out relatively easily.
+A prototype implementation in Rust is used on Linux-based systems.